+"It was interesting working on a movie where a lot of things that come easy for me — intensity, aggression, raw humor — didn't hang out at all.
+As a result, it had to do with storytelling through fragile emotion."
 When I spoke to Wolfe several years ago about "Lackawanna Blues," the acclaimed 2005 HBO movie, for which he won a Directors Guild Award, he said that "the most important thing" in directing a movie "was getting good shoes."
 Does he still believe that?

 "Shoes are so important," he insists, laughing.
 "You're on your feet all the time.
 Then you're editing in a dark cage.
 You have to go out and breathe air.
 That's another thing I've learned.
 So, it's good shoes — and sunlight."

 Gere and Lane, who previously teamed in "The Cotton Club" and "Unfaithful," play Paul and Adrienne, both of whom are recovering from failed marriages (his because he made his medical career a priority; hers because of a cheating spouse).
 They spend a weekend as the only occupants at an inn in Rodanthe (RO-dan-tee), as a hurricane approaches.